thunderbotio/thunderbot.io/_posts/2017-02-25-what-should-i-download.md

 - Starter, guides
 ---

-There few packages of necrobot in download page sometime make people confused,  Each package does it function . please check quick tip below to select proper package suite to your need.
+There few packages of thunderbot in download page sometime make people confused,  Each package does it function . please check quick tip below to select proper package suite to your need.

 Download at [https://github.com/Necrobot-Private/NecroBot/releases/]{https://github.com/Necrobot-Private/NecroBot/releases/}